Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Check Price – Shop Coffee

 Personally, I wish they’d release a single boiler version of the Silvia, with the factory installed PID, with the shot timer, and without the small-dog sized hex bolt.
-That version could probably have been known as the Silvia Pro.
+That version could probably have been called the Silvia Pro.
 What they’ve released as the Silvia Pro bares only aesthetic similarity to the Silvia.

 This is a dual boiler machine, a PID control, dedicated water outlet, water extent indication, pre-programmed wake up time – and a shot timer.